atreyeem99/ORCA-keywords/README.md

 - `TolMaxG 3e-4 ` Max. element of gradient (a.u.)
 - `TolMaxD 4e-3 ` Max. displacement (a.u.)
 - `UseGDIIS false ` use GDIIS step (in Cartesian optimization)
+- `GDIISMaxE 10`  number of last steps to use in GDIIS algorithm